pesu-dev/pesuacademy/.github/CONTRIBUTING.md

 ---

-## 📜 Code Of Conduct

-All contributors are expected to read and adhere to our [Code of Conduct](../CODE_OF_CONDUCT.md).
-Please be respectful and professional in all interactions.

----

 ## 🚧 Getting Started

 We encourage developers to work on their own forks of the repository.
 This allows you to work on features or fixes witout affecting the main codebase until your changes are ready to be merged.
 We use a standard **fork-and-pull** workflow with a `dev` branch for staging changes.